shards-dev/Shards/README.md

 cp .env.example .env
 # add your public & private key to .env file
 docker-compose up -d
+# Go to localhost:4000 and wait for your rollup's first blocks
 ```

 ## 📖 Full Documentation